feenkcom/iceberg-git-cli/doc/why-git-cli.md

 ## Special setups

-By using the git CLI we can fall back on git being usable outside GT before we use it from within GT.
+By using git CLI we can fall back on git being usable outside GT before we use it from within GT.
 In other words: if it works fine on the command line, we can work with it as well.
 This is especially important in special setups like enterprise contexts.
-At the moment, the GT side does not do anything special regarding authentication or authorisation: the requirement being that git works without user interaction like entering passwords.
-Typically SSH keys are used through a credential helper like ssh-agent.
+At the moment, the GT side does not do anything special regarding authentication or authorisation: the requirement being that git works unattended, without any user interaction like passwords prompts.
+There are several ways to accomplish this, the most common one being SSH keys used with a credential helper like ssh-agent, but in principle any solution should work.

 ## Future proofing